Updated on

 All delivery paperwork, including the delivery ticket template, must incorporate the company name and contact information.

-Customers will appreciate knowing how to reach you if they have any questions or concerns about their orders, so be sure to include the following elements in your delivery form template.
+Customers will appreciate knowing how to reach you if they have any questions or concerns about their orders, so be sure to include the following elements in your proof of delivery form template.

 Include the following details to guarantee delivery to the correct individual or company.